About Houston Institute for Culture

 The organization's programs are supported by the National Endowment for the Arts, Texas Commission on the Arts, Houston Arts Alliance, and many more.

-Houston Institute for Culture is a collaborator and partner with Surviving Katrina and Rita in Houston and the Artery Media Project.
+Houston Institute for Culture is a collaborator and partner with University of Houston-College of Education, Surviving Katrina and Rita in Houston Project, and the Artery Media Project.

 Office Facilities

-Our office is located at 7111 Harwin Drive, Suite 132, in southwest Houston.
+Houston Institute for Culture is located at 708-B Telephone Road in southeast Houston.
 Our events take place in venues throughout Houston and Harris County, so please check advertisements carefully for the correct location.

-This facility offers a meeting room and classroom, and media workspace with recording capabilities.
-In addition to organization administration and planning, a variety of activities take place in our office.
-Community members may participate in many of these.
+Our facilities at the Tlaquepaque Market offer a gallery and bookstore (open during events), classroom and meeting room, and media workspace with recording capabilities.
+In addition to organization administration and planning, a variety of activities take place at our location, which serves as a community meeting and event space.
+Community members may participate in many of these events, whether sponsored by HIFC or hosted by other community organizations.

 Community Outreach and Meeting Space - As we determine community needs and issues we can most effectively address, we will launch several outreach projects from this central location and share our meeting space with arts and community organizers.
 Organization meetings and volunteer activities take place at this and other HIFC locations.